This blog post was updated with the latest information in August 2026.

 8:30am – Arriving in the greater Salem area

 I recommend starting your Salem day trip crossing off two locations that are outside of Salem’s downtown.
 First visit the home located at the address of 4 Ocean Ave.
 This is Max and Dani’s house from Hocus Pocus.
-It’s an iconic location in Salem and is a great first stop for a fan of Hocus Pocus.
+It’s an iconic location in Salem and is a great first stop for a fan of the movie.
 Please note this home is a private residence located in a quiet neighborhood.
-You can check out the home from the street but keep noise down and don’t trespass.
-If you aren’t a fan of Hocus Pocus you can skip this spot and move on to Pioneer Village, as it’s just a house and won’t have any significance.
+You can check out the home from the street but please be respectful.
+If you aren’t a fan of Hocus Pocus you can skip this spot and move on to Pioneer Village.

 Located a few blocks away is Salem Pioneer Village.
-This is another Hocus Pocus filming location and served as the setting for Thackery Binx’s home.
+This is another Hocus Pocus filming location that served as the setting for Thackery Binx’s home and the village scenes at the start of the movie.
 Salem Pioneer Village is America’s first living history museum.
 It was designed to represent Salem in the year 1630.
 On my visit in October, Pioneer Village had a variety of jack o’ lanterns scattered throughout the property.
 I loved the spooky vibes!
 I recommend visiting Pioneer Village even if you haven’t seen Hocus Pocus.
 It’s a unique experience to see what living in Salem was like in the early 1600’s.
+Please note that Pioneer Village can have unusual operating hours

 10:00 – Coffee and witchy history